Jess Niewohner

 Christina Oliver

-Christina joined the CFSY team in April 2020 and currently serves as Senior Development Manager, Major Gifts.
+Christina joined the CFSY team in April 2020 and currently serves as Co-Director of Development.
 In her role, Christina stewards relationships with CFSY’s donor base and works in close collaboration with the CFSY team to engage our community through events.

 During her time as a student at Duke University, Christina studied Public Policy, where she focused her studies on criminal legal reform and education.
 After graduation, she moved to DC and began working in education at EAB, where she cultivated partnerships with regional colleges to promote student success.
 She’s thrilled to now be a part of the CFSY team, addressing the urgent justice issues that sparked her passion for public policy years ago.